fbpx

 So Now What?

 After my introduction to clouds which includes polling my students about what they know, I tell them they are about to learn Latin.
 Cue all the gasps and dramatic sighs from my tweens.
 Then I dramatically tell them to relax, they are only learning three words.
-Can you hear the sighs of relief?
+I am sure you can imagine sighs and eye rolls from my class.

 At this time, I write the Latin terms on the board and ask my students to think about what the clouds look like, then we come up with words to define them.
 I make sure to guide them to the correct term.